 Release date: 02.2001 | 2 weights | Customer: T26 |Price: $69

-Glosso restaged in 2022.
+The Glosso restaged in 2022.
 Glosso has received a major update.
 (Under the old-new name) Brand new Old Style lettering and lots of alternative glyphs.
 A Cyrillic version is coming soon.

-One of the most beloved letters of the 1920s was reborn in Glosso.
+One of the most beloved letters of the 1920s was Reborn in Glosso.
 Imre Kner also pays a tribute to it in his 1933 study: “Known as the Roman or Romanian Antiqua, the medieval typeface got into the type caster again as a compromise of written character and letter-cutting.
 Out of this round letter came those closed type families as huge blocks out of which the cover of the era has been built.”

 The modern history of the letter started at the turning of the millennium.
-The type families were made in the workshop of Fontana for the Eastern European version of the OpenOffice™ that recently got into the Sun Microsystems’ Portfolio.
-The design of Glosso (which curiosity and beauty lie in its tiny foot) with its baroque features started the same way.
+The type families were made in the workshop of Fontana for the Eastern European version of the OpenOffice™ that recently got into Sun Microsystems’ Portfolio.
+The design of Glosso (whose curiosity and beauty lie in its tiny foot) with its baroque features started the same way.
 However, before the type family could have gained its final form, Sun Microsystems, unfortunately, got out of the project reneging on the oral agreement.
 The work done so far however was not in vain; after the Fontanatype, first, the T-26 Digital Type Library started marketing the letter type around the world.

 on Creative Market